Focused on Your Goals & Outcomes

 • The assets of the parties

-The alimony attorney at Devolder Law Firm can help you identify the legally important facts within your marital history and will work to achieve an alimony award that favors your goals.
 We begin by listening.
 Next, we ask questions to make sure we have all the information we need to understand and tell your story.
 We will discuss best and worst-case scenarios, and you will choose how to move forward.
 Most importantly, we are on your side.

 We want our clients to know that they while they get our honest advice within our office, and we may seek to manage their expectations within those walls, they will receive the most zealous representation in putting forward their positions in negotiations and litigation.
 We think of every client like a family member that needs our help and protection.

-More than just litigators, the attorney at the Devolder Law Firm are skilled in finding creative solutions that protect and promote the legitimate interests of both sides when using alternative forms of dispute resolution.
+More than just litigators, the Tampa alimony attorney at the Devolder Law Firm are skilled in finding creative solutions that protect and promote the legitimate interests of both sides when using alternative forms of dispute resolution.

 Meet Our Team